elfinix/javap1-act-TitusTavern/README.md

 This project is a graphical user interface (GUI) application that simulates a restaurant ordering system for "Titus Tavern".
 It allows users to browse through a menu, select items, and process their orders.
 The application is written in Java using Swing libraries.

-❗ This is an academic project utilizing Fair Use targeted for non-profit and educational purposes. **Please note that this repository project contains novice program structures and represents a college work rather than professional work.** (See [publication disclaimer](#-publication-disclaimer))
+❗ This is an academic project utilizing Fair Use targeted for non-profit and educational purposes. **Please note that this repository project represents _college work_ rather than professional work.** (See [publication disclaimer](#-publication-disclaimer))

 ## 🏁 Features